Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Implications for Researchers and Designers

 \subsubsection{Design for researcher context}

 Researchers often wish to bring in their own context when performing qualitative analysis, including their past experiences, the texts that influence their work, and the theories in which they ground their work.
-Tools for qualitative researchers should be designed assuming researchers have unique perspective to contribute to the data.
+Tools could embed unique researcher perspectives with models that are trained or fine-tuned according to particular data sets or perspectives of interest to the researcher.